Mother As the Giving Tree: Reflections on Conditional Acceptance

 1. Volume 478.
 Sounds like a lot.
 Where were you in 1978?
 If you weren’t born where were you in 2008?

 In 1978, my parents got married.
 I wasn’t born yet.
 As for 2008, I spent the entire year on the locked acute psychiatric unit.
 I got there in November of 2007 and left for the resocialization unit in March of 2009.
-This year was also the year I started officially dating Jeroen, whom I married in 2011.
+This year was also the year I started officially dating my partner, whom I married in 2011.

 2. Raise your hand if you remember records playing at a speed of 78 rpm?
 What’s a topic that when it comes up you “sound like a broken record”?